-Some forms are caused by changes in the immune system.
+Changes in the immune system cause some forms.
 However, in many cases, the cause is not known.
-Sometimes, you will have an acute attack of the disease and will develop the chronic form years later.
+Sometimes, you will have an acute attack of the disease and develop the chronic form years later.

 The first clues are the signs and symptoms.
 Finding proteins and blood cells in your urine is another sign.
-Blood tests will help the doctor determine what type of disease he has and how much he has damaged the kidneys.
+Blood tests will help the doctor determine his type of disease and how much he has damaged the kidneys.

-In some cases, a test called a kidney biopsy may be needed.
-In this test, a small portion of your kidney is removed with a special needle and looked under a microscope.
+In some cases, a test called a kidney biopsy might be needed.
+A small portion of your kidney is removed with a special needle and looked at under a microscope in this test.
 A biopsy will help the doctor plan the best treatment for you.

 Can glomerulonephritis be prevented?

-Not until more is known about its causes.
-However, good hygiene, practicing “safe sex” and avoiding IV drugs are useful to prevent viral infections such as HIV and hepatitis, which could lead to this disease.
+Not until more is known about its causes; however, good hygiene, practicing “safe sex,” and avoiding IV drugs are helpful to prevent viral infections such as HIV and hepatitis, which could lead to this disease.

-If you have the chronic type of glomerulonephritis, it is very important to control your blood pressure as this can slow down kidney damage.
+If you have a chronic type of glomerulonephritis, it is essential to control your blood pressure as this can slow down kidney damage.
 Your doctor may tell you to eat less protein.
 A dietitian trained to work with kidney patients (a kidney dietitian) can be very helpful in planning your diet.

 The acute form can disappear by itself.
 Sometimes you may need medication or even temporary treatment with an artificial kidney machine to remove extra fluid and control high blood pressure and kidney failure.

-Antibiotics are not used for acute glomerulonephritis, but are important in the treatment of other forms of disease related to bacterial infection.
-If your illness gets worse quickly, you may be given high doses of medications that affect your immune system.
+Antibiotics are not used for acute glomerulonephritis but are essential in treating other forms of disease related to bacterial infection.
+If your illness worsens, you may be given high doses of medications that affect your immune system.

-Sometimes your doctor may order plasmapheresis, a special blood filtration process to remove harmful proteins from your blood .
+Sometimes your doctor may order plasmapheresis, a unique blood filtration process to remove harmful proteins from your blood.